ajonesb/book-library/README.md

-# book-library
+# Book Library Exercise with ES6 Classes

-// EXERCISE - ES6 Javascript
+This exercise invloves using ES6 and Javascript Classes as well as applying Javascript Object Oriented Principles such as Polymorphism, Inheritance, Constructor, etc..

 You have three categories of books: Horror, Action, Drama.